 |Data Store blocks|

-Data Store Memory, Data Store Read, and Data Store Write blocks are not supported inside dataflow subsystems.
+Data Store Memory, Data Store Read, and Data Store Write blocks are not supported inside dataflow domains.

 |Subset of Simulink blocks|

-If a dataflow subsystem contains blocks or language features that are not supported, Simulink generates an error when the model compiles.
+If a dataflow domain contains blocks or language features that are not supported, Simulink generates an error when the model compiles.

 For some blocks, such as Scope blocks, Simulink indicates in the model canvas at edit-time that they are not supported by highlighting the block in orange.

 |Stateflow® charts||Stateflow charts are not supported inside dataflow domains.|

 |SimEvents® blocks||SimEvents blocks are not supported inside dataflow domains.|

 |Simscape™ blocks||Simscape blocks are not supported inside dataflow domains.|

 |HDL code generation||Only C/C++ code generation is supported for models with dataflow domains.|